Here are photos from two visits to the Bahamas, February escapes from seemingly endless Canadian winters.

 I've tried to weave together information about the Bahamas and pretty pictures, but you can ignore the notes if you wish.
 Some areas remain in their natural state and are stunningly beautiful.

 The link to the Pictures File is below the Sample Images.
-A Route Map and a Table of Contents are provided below that, both in on-screen and printable forms.
+Maps and a Table of Contents are provided below that.

 Quick Start: Bahamas.pdf